-Manufacturers: Are Your Competitors Showing Up on Google, in ChatGPT, and AI Search While Your Products Stay Hidden?
+Manufacturers: Are Your Competitors Showing Up on Google, ChatGPT, and AI Search While Your Products Stay Hidden?

 You build products that solve real problems.
 Your engineering is superior.
 Your existing customers wouldn’t switch to a competitor if you paid them.
 But when a procurement manager, plant engineer, or operations director searches for exactly what you manufacture, they find your competitors instead.
-That’s not a product problem.
-That’s a visibility problem.
-And it’s costing you quotes, RFQs, and contracts every single week.
+That’s not a product problem, that’s a visibility problem, and it’s costing you quotes, RFQs, and contracts every single week.

 Sound Familiar?